how to stay sober

 Take it one day at a time

 One of the most important things to remember in sobriety, especially in the early days, is to take each day at a time.
-It’s much easier to tell yourself, “I will stay sober today and go to bed sober tonight,” than to give yourself the daunting task of staying sober for a week, two weeks, five months, etc. Taking it one day at a time has been helpful for many.
+It’s much easier to tell yourself, “I will stay sober today and go to bed sober tonight,” than to give yourself the daunting task of staying sober for a week, two weeks, or five months.
+Taking it one day at a time has been helpful for many.

 Play the tape forward